DIGITIZE Story Gathering Workshop

 The Pressure to Excel — The East Asian Experience With Academic Validation by Emily

-It Looks Just Like Heaven by Gabby
+It Looks Just Like Heaven by Gabriella

 Asian in Three Generations: A hapa teen rethinks Chinese identity and explores his family’s Hawai’i roots by Finn